 Know that if you have an oil-lubricated compressor, you will need to add oil to the sump from time to time.
 The normal operation of the compressor pumps allows small amounts of lubricating oil to migrate from the sump, up the cylinder wall, and into the air compression chamber.
 From there the oil flows into the tank along with the compressed air.

 Pumps with bad cylinder seals will allow even more oil to leave the compressor sump.

 How Much Oil Does My Air Compressor Need?
 Not Too Much!

 Overfilling the oil sump on a lubricated air compressor can create problems.
-Better to under fill the sump just a bit than overfill it.
+In fact, it is better to underfill the sump just a bit than overfill it.

-The logical first step to find out how much oil the air compressor needs is to check the manual that came with the air compressor, if you still have it.
+The logical first step to finding out how much oil the air compressor needs is to check the manual that came with the air compressor if you still have it.
 If your air compressor is oil lubricated, the manual will indicate so, and tell you how much oil the sump needs to be full.

 Of more use in checking the compressor oil, since who can find their compressor manual years after we bought the darn thing, is to use either the sight glass or the oil dip stick.

 Best Overall: Royal Purple 01513 Synfilm Recip 100 High Performance Synthetic Air Compressor Lubricant – 1 qt.

 Best To Cool Down and Quiet Your Compressor: Mobil 101016 Automotive Accessories, 1. gallons